FuseFairy/DiscordBot-EdgeGPT/README.md

    IMAGE_TIMEOUT=300
    IMAGE_MAX_CREATE_SEC=300

-   # Get from https://bing.com/, and copy the value from the _U, not necessary to set.
-   AUTH_COOKIE=

    # Allow mention bot only in specific channel, if you don't set it, just default to all channels.
    MENTION_CHANNEL_ID=